 Open a text editor, such as Notepad, paste the information into the file, and then save it.

-To change the verbosity level of log data
+To change the amount of information included in the build log

 On the menu bar, choose Tools, Options.